samirkhadka998/miniParking/README.md

 Main Page(Index)
 Here vehicle CheckIn, Checkout and move all take place.
 You cannot checkout or move if vehcile is not arrived yet.
 Doesn't make sense.
 And here only vehicle that are in parking are shown.
 Not that are already checkout.
-It is like current live status of our parking system.
+It is like current status of our parking system.

 Happy Coding!!